ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 2: Multi-LLM Interaction

 The context consists of text chunks $c_j$ whose cosine similarity with the claim representation $\mathbf{v}_q$ exceeds a threshold $\theta_{\text{sim}}$:

 {

 }

 All decisions are strictly based on $\mathcal{C}_{\text{rel}}(q)$.
-The final output includes a clear label (\textit{“Supports”}, \textit{“Refutes”}, or \textit{“Not Enough Information”}), a brief reasoning, and evidence directly quoted from $\mathcal{C}_{\text{rel}}(q)$ for suppressing hallucinations.
+The final output includes a clear label (\textit{"Supports"}, \textit{"Refutes"}, or \textit{"Not Enough Information"}), a brief reasoning, and evidence directly quoted from $\mathcal{C}_{\text{rel}}(q)$ to suppress hallucinations.